Masmiseim36/nxpSDK/boards/frdmkv11z/demo_apps/mc_bldc/readme.txt

 More information
 ================
-For more information open the user guide in KSDK install folder\docs\MOTOR_CONTROL\BLDCDEMOUG.pdf or visit the page: http://www.nxp.com/motorcontrol_bldc and find the doccument BLDCAPPACUG - 3-Phase Brushless DC (BLDC) Motor control User Guides.
+For more information open the user guide in KSDK install folder\docs\MC\BLDCDEMOUG.pdf or visit the page: http://www.nxp.com/motorcontrol_bldc and find the doccument BLDCAPPACUG - 3-Phase Brushless DC (BLDC) Motor control User Guides.